Couple Of Guidelines On Mixing Electronic Music

 In electronic music, the bass is at least as important as the kick drum.
 Bass is a sort of rhythmical instrument as well so it’s a bit challenging to mix it with the kick drum so that they work nicely together and won’t fight.

-I’ve found there’s two things that affects most to how hard or easy it is to mix the bass with the kick drum: the sound and the sequence.
-In addition to the bass sound, it makes a difference what kind is your bass sequence: is it in arpeggio style or other staccato type of composition or looooong notes or do the notes hit a same time with the kick drum, what notes are used etc. Sometimes I end up changing the bass sequence just to make it work better with the kick drum and I find I need to do less equalizing.
+In addition to the bass sound, it makes a difference what kind is your bass sequence: is it in arpeggio style or other staccato types of composition or looooong notes or do the notes hit a same time with the kick drum, what notes are used etc.

 I usually layer two bass sounds together.
-First one has a lot of low end and it’s a soft sub-bass type sine wave sound, while the second sound is much more sharper saw or square wave typish.
-I use both bass sounds to play the same sequence, but I transpose the other (that sharper one) an octave higher.
-This will make the bassline to stand out in the mix better even if it’s listened through a smaller speaker systems.
+First one has a lot of low-end and it’s a soft sub-bass type sine wave sound, while the second sound is much more sharper saw or square wave typish.

 However, eq is usually needed here: I cut the low frequencies out of that second, sharper bass sound to avoid it messing the low end.
-After cutting off frequencies such as low end I need to increase the sound volume level a bit, usually around +1-3dB’s.

 Panning I set to center.
 Just like the kick drum, I always leave the bass to the center.

 I use it quite a lot sidechain compression when mixing kick drum and bass.
-It’s a saviour.
-With sidechain compression you can make almost anykind of bass sound and kick work nicely together.
-It’s also a trademark in a modern electronic music – ducking or pumping sound.
-For more about this I have created a tutorial on how to use sidechain compression in FL Studio.
+It’s a savior.
+With sidechain compression, you can make almost any kind of bass sound and kick work nicely together.

 Lead Synth